3 Reasons Pushmatic Panels Are Considered Unsafe

 How do I know if I have a Pushmatic panel?

-You can usually spot them by the push-button style breakers instead of the typical flip switches.
-The panel door often has the word “Pushmatic” stamped on it as well.
+You can usually identify them by the push-button style breakers instead of standard toggle switches.
+The panel door may also have “Pushmatic” labeled on it, and they’re most commonly found in older homes built several decades ago.

 Do all Pushmatic panels need to be replaced?

-Not every panel fails at the same rate, but they all share the same design flaws.
-Because replacement parts are limited and the technology is outdated, many homeowners choose to plan for an upgrade before problems appear.
+Not every panel fails at the same rate, but they all share the same aging design and limited part availability.
+Because of that, many homeowners choose to plan ahead for replacement rather than wait for a failure, especially if the panel is already showing signs of wear.

 What happens if a Pushmatic breaker doesn’t trip?